Itxxwasi/wasi-tech/README.md

 ---

-<h2 align="center"> Star This repo If U like KING-MD🌟
+<h2 align="center"> Star This Repo If U like KING-MD🌟
 </h2>